salesforce/ml4ir/README.md

 We use CircleCI for running tests.
 Both jvm and python tests will run on each commit and pull request.
 You can find both the CI pipelines **[here](https://app.circleci.com/pipelines/github/salesforce/ml4ir)**

+Unit test can be run from the Python/Java IDEs directly or with dedictated `mvn` or `python` command

+For integration test, you need to run the `mvn verify -Pintegration_tests` in the jvm directory *after* enabling your Python environement as described in the python README.md

 ## Documentation

 We use **[sphinx](https://www.sphinx-doc.org/en/master/)** for ml4ir documentation.
 The documentation is hosted using Read the Docs at **[ml4ir.readthedocs.io/en/latest](https://ml4ir.readthedocs.io/en/latest/)**.